Overview

 Prior to joining Kirkland, Mark served for a decade at the U.S. Department of Justice.
 Mark worked in senior leadership and supervisory roles at the U.S. Attorney’s Office in Chicago, including as Chief of Appeals, Deputy Chief of Financial Crimes and Special Prosecutions, head of the Medicare Fraud Task Force, Criminal Health Care Fraud Coordinator, Food and Drug Administration Coordinator and Child Exploitation Crimes Coordinator.
 He tried numerous complex fraud and other cases before juries and briefed or edited more than 100 appeals before the U.S. Court of Appeals for the Seventh Circuit.

 Mark’s international and national security experience included deploying to Baghdad for a year to help lead civilian Rule of Law efforts throughout Iraq.
-Later, as Special Attorney to the Attorney General, he prosecuted a former CIA officer for willfully disclosing the identity of a covert officer in violation of the Intelligence Identities Protection Act, the second such case in U.S. history and one described by the then-CIA Director as “an important victory for our Agency, for our Intelligence Community, and for our country.”
+Later, as Special Attorney to the Attorney General, he prosecuted a former CIA officer for willfully disclosing the identity of a covert officer in violation of the Intelligence Identities Protection Act, believed to be the second such case in U.S. history and one described by the then-CIA Director as “an important victory for our Agency, for our Intelligence Community, and for our country.”

 Mark also taught for five years as adjunct faculty at the University of Chicago Law School.
 After law school, he clerked for the Honorable Diarmuid F. O’Scannlain at the U.S. Court of Appeals for the Ninth Circuit.
 Prior to studying law, Mark worked as a management consultant at The Boston Consulting Group, Inc., and on the staff of the late U.S. Senator Richard G. Lugar.